Abdul-ahmed/python-blockchain-technology-wealthcoin/README.md

 2. Interpreted Language: Python is an interpreted language, which means that the code is executed line by line without the need for explicit compilation.
 This makes Python highly interactive and suitable for scripting and rapid prototyping.

-3. Object-Oriented Programming (OOP): Python supports object-oriented programming principles, allowing developers to create classes, objects, and inherit and reuse code through concepts like encapsulation, inheritance, and polymorphism.
+3. Object-Oriented Programming (OOP): Python supports object-oriented programming principles, allowing developers to create classes, and objects, and inherit and reuse code through concepts like encapsulation, inheritance, and polymorphism.

 4. Large Standard Library: Python comes with a comprehensive standard library that provides a wide range of modules and functions for various purposes.
 These modules allow developers to perform tasks like file handling, networking, database access, web development, and more without needing external dependencies.